m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 ### Advanced Networking (Oracle DB@Azure only)

-If [Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features) is not active on your Deit can likely [cause issues](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#constraints).
+If [Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features) is not active on your Oracle.Database delegated subnet, it can [cause complications](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#constraints).
 The only way to find out is via Microsoft SR.

 ### NFS version

-Be sure to choose the right NFS version when using `DBMS_CLOUD_ADMIN.ATTACH_FILE_SYSTEM`.
+Be sure to choose the right NFS version when using the `DBMS_CLOUD_ADMIN` command for `ATTACH_FILE_SYSTEM`.

 ### DNS caching